-We highly recommend you purchase trip insurance.
+Travel insurance is required for this adventure.
 It allows you to seek reimbursement if you are forced to cancel your trip for unforeseeable reasons, or if you need to cover medical help, emergency transport, and/or theft or accidental damage while traveling.
-For travel insurance, we recommend VisitorsCoverage.
+We recommend VisitorsCoverage as a provider.

 Yes!
 Book confidently with Free Cancellations within 72 hours of booking.
 After 72 hours, cancellation fees will apply.